-6. May reduce memory loss.
+6. Regular sauna use may reduce memory loss.

 In a 2017 study published in the journal Age and Ageing, researchers looked at repeated heat exposure from saunas and the effects on memory disease risk.
 Researchers analyzed the data from the 21-year follow-up of the Kuopio Ischaemic Heart Disease population-based prospective cohort study of 2,315 healthy middle-aged men.

 They found that moderate to high frequency of sauna use was associated with lower dementia and Alzheimer’s disease risk.
 Men who used a sauna four to seven times per week experienced a lower risk for memory disease compared to men who used it one to three times per week.